PatrickCmd/Data-Engineering-CIL-Academy-Learning/aws/networking/aws_networking_basics.md

 See AWS Architecture diagram [here](https://lucid.app/lucidchart/4cb01ec3-ebd9-475f-8343-f05b213d1c8a/edit?viewport_loc=-11%2C-8%2C2219%2C1040%2C0_0&invitationId=inv_1b753718-8561-47c6-8f6d-ebbe109b3be3)

+### Prerequisites
+To run the `ec2 commands` in this topic, you need to:

+- Install and configure the AWS CLI.
+For more information, see [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [Authentication and access credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html).

+- Set your IAM permissions to allow for Amazon EC2 access.
+For more information about IAM permissions for Amazon EC2, see [IAM policies for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-policies-for-amazon-ec2.html) in the Amazon EC2 User Guide for Linux Instances.

+- Create a [key pair](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-keypairs.html) and a [security group](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-sg.html).

+- Select an Amazon Machine Image (AMI) and note the AMI ID.
+For more information, see Finding a Suitable [AMI in the Amazon EC2 User Guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html) for Linux Instances.

+Launch your instance

 **Launch a vpc in the us-east-1 with cidr range 10.0.0.0/16 having one public subnet cidr range 10.0.0.0/24 and private subnet cidr range 10.0.1.0/24 in the same az us-east-1a**

 To launch a VPC in the us-east-1 region with a CIDR range of 10.0.0.0/16, a public subnet with a CIDR range of 10.0.0.0/24, and a private subnet with a CIDR range of 10.0.1.0/24 in the same availability zone (us-east-1a) using the AWS Management Console, follow these steps: